MAIF/otoroshi/otoroshi/app/next/readme.md

 ## TODO

+- [ ] tricky plugins
+- [ ] detect apikeys sooner
+- [ ] remove apikey stuff from request before the forward
 - [x] Loader Job to keep all route in memory
-- [ ] Loader Job to keep all apikeys in memory
+- [x] Loader Job to keep all apikeys in memory
-- [ ] Loader Job to keep all certificates in memory
+- [x] Loader Job to keep all certificates in memory
-- [ ] Loader Job to keep all auth. modules in memory
+- [x] Loader Job to keep all auth. modules in memory
-- [ ] Loader Job to keep all jwt verifiers in memory
+- [x] Loader Job to keep all jwt verifiers in memory
 - [x] Some kind of reporting mecanism to keep track of everything (useful for debug)

 ## new entities